sharife/goldenthread-v2/site/content/productions/reorient-2002.md

       image: https://ucarecdn.com/68972067-a09a-479b-b569-3f76f6fd7478/
 ---
 The eight plays selected will be presented in two alternating series. **Women** and **War** highlight the themes of this year’s selections.

+Golden Thread Productions is a dynamic San Francisco Bay Area ensemble dedicated to the production of theatre works that explore the Middle Eastern culture and identity as represented throughout the globe.